George Fury

 George Fury (born 31 January 1945, in Hungary) is a retired Australian rally and racing car driver.
 For the majority of his career Fury was associated with Nissan, twice winning the Australian Rally Championship, and twice runner up in the Australian Touring Car Championship.
 Fury, a farmer living and working in the New South Wales country town of Talmalmo, was nicknamed "Farmer George" or "The Talmalmo Farmer".

 Rallying

 Fury rose to prominence during the 1970s, first as part of the Bruce Wilkinson, and then Howard Marsden-run Datsun Rally Team, racing Datsun Violet 710 SSS and Datsun 1600s, winning the 1977 Australian Rally Champion (tied on points with Ross Dunkerton), later driving a Datsun Stanza, he won the Australian Championship in 1980.
 Fury also twice won the Southern Cross Rally in 1978 and 1979.
-George returned to rallying at the Australian championship level in 1990.
-Driving the Ged Beckton-owned Mitsubishi Gallant VR4 in the first two rounds of the championship.
-Ross Runnalls navigated.
-George and Ross were immediately successful, winning the BP Rally of Tasmania.
+Fury returned to rallying at the Australian championship level in 1990, where he drove the Ged Beckton-owned Mitsubishi Gallant VR-4 in the first two rounds of the championship, while Ross Runnalls navigated.
+Fury and Runnalls were immediately successful, winning the BP Rally of Tasmania.
 Next up was the BP Alpine Rally (Victorian round of the championship.)
-George and Ross won this event by 6 minutes and 32 seconds.
+They won this event by 6 minutes and 32 seconds.